sohrab-soh/Cpp_data_structures/README.md

 # Cpp_data_structures
 C++  data structure implementation

-C++ Queue data structure imlplementation with an Abstract class that is template class and three implementation :
+C++ Queue data structure imlplementation with an Abstract class that is template class and has three implementation :

 - QueueArr implements Queue with Array.
 - QueueLink implements Queue with Link data structure that I implemented that in this file.